 “My divorce came to me as a complete surprise.
-That’s what happens when you haven’t been home in 18 years.” – Lee Trevino, Hall of Fame Professional Golfer
+That’s what happens when you haven’t been home in 18 years.” – Lee Trevino, Hall of Fame Professional Golfer.

-As the quote above demonstrates, Mr. Lee Trevino has been known to discuss a number of sensitive topics with a delicate mix of compassion and a sense of humor.
+As the quote above demonstrates, Mr. Lee Trevino has been known to discuss several sensitive topics with a delicate mix of compassion and a sense of humor.
 Now 77 years old, Trevino has been happily married to his second wife, Claudia Bove, for 23 years.
 For many divorced people, talking about their experience is anything but humorous.
 The same goes for divorce attorneys, who often bear the brunt of a couple’s past mistakes.
 One former divorce lawyer put it this way:

 “When I began practicing, I realized something pretty quickly – I could do without the drama and bickering and baggage that people were bringing into their case.
 I found myself using my psychology skills just as much as my legal skills…I didn’t get the satisfaction…and I didn’t feel I was helping people in a positive way.”